laniyadapo/housepricingportfolio/README.md

 RidgeRegressor | MAE: ~ 0.093270

 5. Select best model
-   - LinearRegression (with interaction) model has the lowest MSE, hence it is selected for the salary prediction with the test dataset
+   - GradientBoostingRegressor model has the lowest MSE, hence it is selected for the SalePrice prediction with the test dataset

 ### MODEL DEPLOYMENT